Universal Studios Monsters: A Legacy In Horror

 Spotlight Chapters

-As mentioned at the beginning of the article, there are several spotlight articles that cover the lives and careers of a variety of people instrumental in the creation of the Universal Horror pantheon.
+As mentioned at the beginning of the article, several spotlight articles cover the lives and careers of a variety of people instrumental in the creation of the Universal Horror pantheon.
 They are:

 • Lon Chaney (actor and makeup artist)